DN-debug/peux-os-sddm/README.md

 ![](https://github.com/DN-debug/peux-os-sddm/blob/master/sddm-peux.png)
 ## Features

-Things that make this version different from the original theme are editable from within the 'theme.conf' file:
+Things that make this version different from the original theme are auto-background changer/blur/date&time.
+Two of these are editable from within the 'theme.conf' file:

 1. <b>blur</b>: